Da-Fecto/FieldtypeSelectFile/README.md

 # FieldtypeSelectFile & InputfieldSelectFile

 **Inputfield Select File** is an Inputfield & Fieldtype to select a single file or folder and stores the name and / or use the selected file as page template.
+The last option enables the editor to use multiple views for a page, depending on the selected template.

 ### Settings